mlilyd/CompVis-Project-WS2021-22/README.md

 The implementations are in the pytorch and tensorflow folders accordingly, and our experiments were conducted using Jupyter notebooks which are located in the experiments folder.

-Some experiments are conducted using Kaggle.
+Some experiments were conducted using Kaggle.